-(a) No resident of Connecticut shall be issued a falconry permit unless the commissioner or his designee has inspected and certified that the raptor housing facilities comply with all the requirements of subsections (b) to (i), inclusive, of this section.
+(a) No resident of Connecticut shall be issued a falconry permit unless the commissioner or the commissioner's duly designated agent has inspected and certified that the raptor housing facilities comply with the requirements of subsections (b) to (h), inclusive, of this section.
+For the purposes of this section, a "mews" is an indoor area of a facility for housing a raptor.